knupfer/type-of-html/Readme.md

 Disadvantages of 'type-of-html':
 - a bit noisy syntax (don't write types!)
 - sometimes unusual type error messages
-- compile times (1 min for a medium sized page)
+- compile times (1 min for a medium sized page, with -O0 only ~4sec)
 - needs at least ghc 8.2

 I'd generally recommend that you put your documents into an extra